uschatto/SE-Final-Project/DEPLOY.md

 #### USECASE 1: Check if a file is corrupted
 ```
-- Upload a file to the channel.
+- Upload a file to the channel from local file system.
 - Wait for the bot to respond with the message 'Scanning complete.
 File <filename> safe to download' to download and view the file.
 - If the file contains virus, the Bot will respond with the message, 'The file <file-name> has WebsiteThreatType <threat-type> and VirusName <virus-name>.SecBot will delete the file.'
 - The bot will go on to delete the file.